Funding Promotion Areas State, economy & society

 • Sociology

-In the field of sociology the Fritz Thyssen Foundation gives high priority to projects which can contribute to our understanding of present-day social changes in the light of possible future developments.
+In the field of sociology the Fritz Thyssen Foundation assigns high priority to projects which can contribute to our understanding of present-day social change in the light of possible future developments.

 Newsletter Anmeldung